Please ensure Javascript is enabled for purposes of website accessibility

 3. Being regarded as having such an impairment.

-If you believe that you have a disability that has not been previously diagnosed, you are encouraged to meet with DSS staff to discuss options.
-North Idaho College does not provide medical or psychological testing but DSS may be able to refer you to community resources that may assist in establishing whether a disability is present at the student's expense.
+If you believe you have a disability that has not been formally diagnosed, you are encouraged to meet with DSS staff to discuss your concerns.
+While North Idaho College does not provide medical or psychological testing, DSS may be able to connect you with community resources that may assist you in pursuing an evaluation (at the student’s expense).